Superrehtard/old_diaspora_wiki/Understanding-the-codebase.md

 This is aims to be a guide to the codebase so that you can find what you're looking for, make your changes, and fix bugs quicker than you would just feeling around.

+1. **Models**:
-1. *Models*: The main post model is called Post.
-The
+   * The main post model is called Post.
+The StatusMessage and Reshare models inherit from this main model.
+   * The user model is basic.
+Authentication is handled by [devise](https://github.com/plataformatec/devise).
+   * Photos are a separate model.